mrblackus/generator-angular-wakanda/README.md

 You will be asked a couple of questions like :

 * The name of the folder you want to put all the usual yo angular scaffold
-* Wheather you want to use Sass/Compass or not
+* Whether you want to use Sass/Compass or not
-* Wheather you want to use Bootstrap or not
+* Whether you want to use Bootstrap or not
-* Which angular module you whish to include
+* Which angular modules you whish to include

 Example of output directory tree :